vroger11/vroger11.github.io/_posts/2020-06-24-tweaks_to_speedup-DL.markdown

 ```

 ## Check if the disk is already mounted
-Now we have identified the UUID, we have to make sure your disk is not already mounted.
+Now we have identified the UUID, we need an unmounted disk.
-To do this check, just type the following command:
+To check this, just type the following command:
 ```bash
 df -h
 ```

-If the disk is already mounted you have to unmount it first:
+To unmount mounted disk, you have to type the following command:
 ```bash
 umount <mounted point>
 ```